Dutch County & Gettysburg Camping

 The entire Dutch Country and Gettysburg region is overflowing with historical sites, museums, factory tours, and glimpses at a simpler life:

 Charge!
 Imagine hearing the voices of thousands of soldiers as they ran across the battlefields at Gettysburg as General Robert E. Lee led his men against Union forces.
 Civil War buffs, groups, and historians all gather in Gettysburg, where battlefield tours, museums, and interactive displays relive the encounters of the war's bloodiest battle and the 51,000 casualties.
 It also provided President Abraham Lincoln with the setting for his most famous speech: The Gettysburg Address.
+Find campgrounds near Gettysburg, PA to enjoy these events.

 Stroll along on one of the ghost tours through Gettysburg and also visit Eisenhower's National Historic Site, General Lee's Headquarters Museum, Harrisburg's Civil War Museum, Pennsylvania's State Capitol building, and the Pennsylvania State Museum.